deeppavlov/chatsky/examples/customer_service_bot/README.md

 ## Running the bot

 ### Step 1: Configuring the docker services
 To interact with external APIs, the bot requires API tokens that can be set through the [.env](.env) file.
-Update it replacing templates with actual token values.
+Update it replacing the placeholders with actual token values.
 ```
 TG_BOT_TOKEN=***
 OPENAI_API_TOKEN=***